jugmac00/flask-reuploaded/docs/installation.rst

 This means you do not have to change a single line of code.

-Incompatibilities between Flask-Reuploaded and Flask-Uploads
+Incompatibilities Between Flask-Reuploaded and Flask-Uploads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As already mentioned, staying compatible with `Flask-Uploads` is one of this